-Holbox Island is located less than 2-hours to the northwest of Cancún and is a world away from the sprawl and mass its “Hotel Zone”, the most intensely developed tourist destination in the world.
-Ancestral voices whisper old tales along the winds that refresh Holbox.
-They tell stories of Spanish galleons that disappeared in these waters and of the pirates who stole their treasures, like Francisco Molas, who named Holbox (“black hole”).
-Nowadays people think that Molas found a crystalline source of water so beautiful that he decided to bury all his treasures here, it is said “who finds the source will find the treasure”.
+It is located less than two hours northwest of Cancun and is like a world apart from the proliferation of the "Hotel Zone", the most intensely developing tourist destination in the world.
+Ancestral voices are heard and ancient tales like whispers in the winds of Holbox.
+They tell stories of Spanish galleons that disappeared in the waters and of pirates who stole their treasures, like those of Francisco Molas, who named Holbox Island a "black hole".
+Nowadays, people think that Molas found a source of crystal clear water, so beautiful that he decided to bury his treasures here, he says "whoever finds the fountain finds the treasure".

-With less 1,500 Mestizo inhabitants (a mix of Maya, pirates, Spanish and Cuban peoples), sandy streets and secluded beaches, the atmosphere of this small fishing village is jealously guarded.
-It is an island of wandering fisherman and when it gets late, they retire to their hammocks, the Mayan cradle of life.
+With less than 1,500 mestizo and blue-eyed inhabitants (mix of Maya, pirates, Spanish and Cuban peoples), sandy streets and secluded beaches, the atmosphere of this small fishing village is jealously protected.
+It is an island of fishermen and wandering, and when sunset, they retire in their hammocks, the cradle of Mayan life.